manastalukdar/manastalukdar.github.io/website/components/home-page/about-blurb.md

 Manas also advises startups in the AI and Data space, among other [professional engagements](/about/professional/engagements/) and [volunteering activities](/about/volunteering/).
 He has filed multiple related [patents](/about/patents/), and the enterprise products he has developed are part of critical infrastructure for several industry verticals throughout the world.

-He has been invited to speak at multiple technical and leadership conferences.
+Manas has been invited to speak at multiple technical and leadership conferences.
+His contributions to the field have been recognized through multiple awards, as well as appointments to judge several prestigious national and international industry awards.

-Further highlights of his work experiences are available [here](/about/professional/highlights/), and his general interests are available [here](/about/interests/).